-As a bachelor's degree student, you must start your studies with UMGC with PACE 111 Professional and Career Exploration, preferably within the first 6 credits.
+As an associate or bachelor's degree student, you must take PACE 111 Professional and Career Exploration as your first course, when possible.
 This 3-credit course provides an orientation to UMGC and an exploration of how UMGC academic programs align to professional goals and career options.
 The aim of this course is to enable you to become familiar with the university's academic culture and expectations; learn about UMGC resources for success; reflect on academic and professional goals; and explore opportunities to accelerate your path to degree completion through transfer credit and other prior learning.
 There are six models of the course to provide focused insight into the fields of business, communication and humanities, multidisciplinary studies (e.g., any field), public safety, sciences and healthcare, and technology.